-First, some warnings for employee surveys in particular:
+First, some warnings about employee surveys:

 - The way the survey is done sends a clear message.
-People react to the language used in announcements, to the nature and type of questions, to the process of taking the survey, and to the speed of communication and change once it’s over.
+People react to the language in announcements, to the nature and type of questions, to the process of taking the survey, and to the speed of communication and change once it’s over.

 Some key validity tips

-- The shorter the sentence, the more likely people will read it rather than scanning it.
+- The shorter the sentence, the more likely people will read it (rather than scanning it).

-- Rank orders are hard for the respondent and even harder for reporting and statistics.
+- Rank-orders are hard for the respondent, and even harder for reporting and statistics.

-- Each concept gets its own question.
+- Each concept gets its own question (avoid “double barreled” questions).

 - Questions should be behavioral and concrete rather than conceptual, wherever possible.